Annals of Urologic Oncology

 6. Sylvester RJ, van der Meijden APM, Lamm DL: Intravesical bacillus Calmette-Guerin reduces the risk of progression in patients with superficial bladder cancer: a meta-analysis of the published results of randomized clinical trials.
 J Urol 2002, 168: 1964-1970.

-7. Chang SS, Boorjian SA, Chou R, Clark PE, Daneshmand S, Konety BR, Pruthi R, Quale DZ, Ritch CR, Seigne JD et al: Diagnosis and Treatment of Non-Muscle Invasive Bladder Cancer: AUA/SUO Guideline.
+7. Chang SS, Boorjian SA, Chou R, Clark PE, Daneshmand S, Konety BR, Pruthi R, Quale DZ, Ritch CR, Seigne JD, et al: Diagnosis and Treatment of Non-Muscle Invasive Bladder Cancer: AUA/SUO Guideline.
 J Urol 2016, 196(4): 1021-1029.

-8. Kamat AM, Colombel M, Sundi D, Lamm D, Boehle A, Brausi M, et al: BCG-unresponsive non-muscle-invasive bladder cancer: recommendations from the IBCG.
+8. Kamat AM, Colombel M, Sundi D, Lamm D, Boehle A, Brausi M, Buckley R, Persad R, Palou J, Soloway M, et al: BCG-unresponsive non-muscle-invasive bladder cancer: recommendations from the IBCG.
 Nat Rev Urol 2017, 14(4): 244-255.

 9. Ramesh N, Ge Y, Ennist DL, Zhu M, Mina M, Ganesh S, & Seshidhar Reddy P: CG0070, a Conditionally Replicating Granulocyte Macrophage Colony-Stimulating Factor -- Armed Oncolytic Adenovirus for the Treatment of Bladder Cancer.
 Clin Cancer Res 2006, 12(1): 305-313.